Edith Graef McGeer: Education

-McGeer, who says her interest in mathematics began when she was five, skipped grades at the St. Agatha's School for Girls.
+McGeer, who said that her interest in mathematics began when she was five, skipped grades at the St. Agatha's School for Girls.
 At 16 years old, she declared a chemistry major at Swarthmore College and was not met with encouragement from the head of the chemistry department, since science wasn't considered a fitting profession for a woman in 1940.
 Graduating Phi Beta Kappa, McGeer completed her doctorate in organic chemistry from the University of Virginia in two years.

 Career accomplishments and awards

 McGeer was a research chemist for the DuPont Company and moved to Vancouver, British Columbia where she worked as a research assistant at the University of British Columbia Medical School and eventually received the title of Professor Emeritus.
-McGeer holds 10 patents and has contributed to 525 articles and is the recipient of a special award by the British Columbia Science Council for lifetime contribution.
+McGeer held 10 patents and contributed to 525 articles and was the recipient of a special award by the British Columbia Science Council for lifetime contribution.

 McGeer is identified as one of the top 100 most highly cited neuroscientists.
-She was jointly appointed as an Officer of the Order of Canada in 1995 and a Fellow of the Royal Society of Canada in 2001.
+She was jointly appointed an Officer of the Order of Canada in 1995 and a Fellow of the Royal Society of Canada in 2001.
+She died on August 28, 2023, at the age of 99.